 Rev. Erin Counihan is blessed to serve as pastor at Oak Hill Presbyterian Church in St. Louis, MO.
 She worked 11 years in disaster response and social services before God lovingly shoved her into ordained ministry.
 She enjoys working for justice and peace, engaging in debates with trusted friends, listening to her kid sing, telling strangers they’re loved, taking ridiculously long dog walks, hanging with Jesus, spontaneously dancing, and eating Cheetos.
 (Not always in that order.)

-Liz Crumlish works for the Church of Scotland encouraging renewal, and lives on the south west coast of Scotland.
+Liz Crumlish is a priest in the Scottish Episcopal Church, works across denominations on renewal and pastoral supervision, and lives on the south west coast of Scotland.
 She discovered the supportive online community of the RevGals in 2007 and has never looked back.
 She is passionate about having fun while sharing the gospel and nurturing and supporting others in ministry.
 She cannot imagine not living close to the sea.
 The proximity of water, wherever she finds it, calls out to her to take off her shoes and get her feet wet.

 Liz blogs at Something to Stand On and journalling.
 She is a member of the RevGalBlogPals board, serving as Secretary, and is among the contributors to the RevGals book, There’s a Woman in the Pulpit (SkyLight Paths).

 Married to Neil for over 30 years, they have a daughter Kirsti, (who works as a social worker support people with sight and hearing difficulties) and a son Andrew who is a graphic designer.
 The manse is also home to two dogs and a geriatric cat.
 Neil works in the Scotch whisky industry as a project manager.
 Shuna has served the church nationally on their Church & Society Council.
 Away from church life Shuna enjoys reading thrillers and playing in a local brass band and takes a keen interest in current affairs.
 She got involved with RevGals through our Facebook group and our many Scottish connections.